lisyarus/webgpu-demo/readme.md

 # About

-A demo WebGPU renderer written on streams at twitch.tv/lisyarus, mostly for me to get familiar with WebGPU.
+A demo WebGPU renderer written partially on streams at [twitch.tv/lisyarus](twitch.tv/lisyarus), mostly for me to get familiar with WebGPU.

 It uses wgpu-native WebGPU implementation, and SDL2 to create a window to render to.